 Mr Chris Waine CSci CChem MRSC

-Chris Waine is a consultant toxicologist working for bibra toxicology advice and consulting, a specialist human health hazard and risk assessment provider.
-Chris specialises in supporting regulatory submissions from clients across the chemical industry, with a particular focus on the EU REACH and CLP regulations.
+Chris Waine is a European Registered Toxicologist, working for bibra toxicology advice and consulting, a specialist human health hazard and risk assessment provider.
+Chris specialises in supporting regulatory submissions from clients across the chemical industry, with a particular focus on the EU REACH, CLP and Biocidal Product regulations.
 His particular interests lie in the field of read-across, (Q)SAR and other alternatives to animal testing, presenting on these topics at European conferences.
 Chris co-ordinates the RSC Toxicology Group Committee’s social media and online presence; you can follow the Group on Twitter @RSCToxGroup.

 - Mechanistic Toxicology